+Shields played in 29 games as a freshman, averaging 8.6 points and 5.1 rebounds per game.
 Shields played some of his best basketball in the Big Ten Tournament, averaging a team-high 16.5 ppg on 61 percent shooting and 5.5 rebounds per game.
-He led NU in scoring with a game-high 19 points and added six rebounds and a pair of steals in a 57-55 win over Purdue in the first round on March 14 before totaling 14 points and five rebounds in a quarterfinal loss to No. 10 Ohio State the following day.
+He led NU in scoring with a game-high 19 points and added six rebounds and a pair of steals in a 57-55 win over Purdue in the first round on March 14 before totaling 14 points and five rebounds in a quarterfinal loss to No. 10 Ohio State.

-Shields, who started every Big Ten game but the conference opener, ranked among the league's top freshmen in scoring (9.2 ppg, seventh), rebounding (6.0 rpg, second), field goal percentage (45.0 pct., seventh), 3-point shooting 42.3 pct, second) and steals (0.9).
-A two-time Big Ten freshman of the week, Shields was 11th in the conference in rebounding, while raising nearly all of his numbers from non-conference play.
-His biggest contributions came on the boards, as he grabbed at least five rebounds in seven of the Huskers' last eight contests.
+Shields, who started every Big Ten game but the conference opener, ranked among the league's top freshmen in scoring (9.2 ppg, seventh), rebounding (6.0 rpg, second), field goal percentage (45.0 pct., seventh) and 3-point shooting 42.3 pct, second).

-During conference play, Shields reached double figures in scoring five times, including a 17-point, seven-rebound performance in the comeback win over Iowa on Feb.
+During conference play, Shields reached double figures in scoring five times, including a 17-point, seven-rebound performance against Iowa on Feb.
 23. He earned Big Ten Freshman-of-the-Week honors for the second time on the season for his performance.
 Shields collected his first career double-double with a 19-point, 13-rebound effort against No. 8 Michigan State on Feb.
 16, the first double-double by a Husker freshman since the 2004-05 season.
 He set career highs in consecutive games in January, highlighted by a 29-point effort at Penn State on Jan.
-19. Shields hit 10-of-11 shots from the field and went 8-of-8 from the line in posting the highest scoring effort by a Husker freshman since 2007 (Ryan Anderson at Hawaii).
-Shields also had team bests in both rebounds (six) and steals (three) to help NU to its first Big Ten win.
-On Jan.
-16 against Purdue, Shields became the first Husker freshman in three years to lead the team in scoring with a then-career-best 18 points and eight rebounds.
+19. Shields hit 10-of-11 shots from the field and went 8-of-8 from the line in posting the highest scoring effort by a Husker freshman since 2007.
+Against Purdue, Shields became the first Husker freshman in three years to lead the team in scoring with 18 points and eight rebounds.
 For his performances against the Nittany Lions and Boilermakers, Shields was named Big Ten Freshman of the Week.
 It was the first time since 2009 that a Husker freshman was honored by the league.
-He averaged 23.5 points on 73 percent shooting and 7.0 rebounds per game in the two games.

 As a senior, Shields was a consensus first-team Class 6A selection in Kansas after averaging 21.2 points, 8.5 rebounds and 3.0 assists per game for Coach Michael Grove at Olathe Northwest High School.
-He shot 60 percent from the floor, including 43 percent from 3-point range, in helping the Ravens to a 20-2 record and an appearance in the sub-state finals.
+He helped the Ravens to a 20-2 record and an appearance in the sub-state finals.
 Shields helped Olathe Northwest to an unblemished record in league play, earning Sunflower Conference MVP honors.
-In addition, he earned second-team all-class honors from the Topeka Capital Journal and Wichita Eagle, a first-team all-metro selection by the Kansas City Star and was a finalist for the DiRenna Award, signifying the top player in the Kansas City metro area.
+In addition, he earned second-team all-class honors from the Topeka Capital Journal and Wichita Eagle, a first-team all-metro selection by the Kansas City Star and was a finalist for the DiRenna Award, signifying the top player in the Kansas City area.